-Attendance will be taken and documented for ALL the following events:
+Attendance will be taken and documented for ALL of the following events:

-- OPC group learning events (GLEs),

-- OPC patient panel presentations,

-- OPC examinations including written exams, practical exams, competency evaluations and OSCEs,

-- OPC standardized patient encounters (e.g., simulated patient interviews and clinic experiences),

-- OPC Clinical Development Workshops,

-- OPC broadcast lectures (ILEs)
+- OPC group learning events (GLEs), - OPC patient panel presentations, - OPC examinations including written exams, practical exams, competency evaluations and OSCEs, - OPC standardized patient encounters (e.g., simulated patient interviews and clinic experiences), - Clinical Development Workshops, - OPC live/broadcast lectures (see schedule for details)

-Attendance will be documented via Zoom records, REEF polling, or a sign-in sheet.
-Each student is responsible for documenting the student's on-time attendance by logging onto the assigned Zoom meeting, signing an attendance sheet or using the student's registered REEF polling device.
+Attendance will be documented via Reef polling, Zoom login data, or a sign-in sheet.
+Each student is responsible for documenting the student's on-time attendance by signing an attendance sheet or using the student's registered Reef polling device.
+Sign-in sheets for mandatory in-person lectures will be picked up immediately at the start of class.
+Attendance at mandatory Zoom meetings or webinars will be confirmed by Zoom login data, so it is crucial that students log in to these sessions using their MSU credentials so that attendance can be verified.

-- If you are having difficulty logging in to a mandatory virtual event, you are responsible for contacting your site CA immediately to notify them, but continue attempting to log in. - If the student does NOT document his/her attendance in the proper manner, the student is considered absent for the event, regardless if the instructor or classmates can verify their attendance. - Arrival after the start time of a learning event will be considered an absence unless the student can obtain an Excused Absence approval for late arrival. - Falsification of an attendance record (e.g., signing in for someone other than oneself, signing in and then leaving the session early, using REEF polling to sign in when not in the room, or use of another student's REEF device) will be considered an instance of professional misconduct equivalent to academic dishonesty (e.g., cheating).
+- If you are having difficulty logging in to a mandatory virtual event, you are responsible for emailing your site CA immediately to notify them, but continue attempting to log in. - If the student does NOT document the student's attendance in the proper manner, the student is considered absent for the event, regardless of whether the instructor or classmates can verify your attendance. - Arrival after the start time of a learning event will be considered an absence unless the student can obtain an Excused Absence approval for late arrival. - Falsification of an attendance record (e.g., signing in for someone other than oneself or signing in and then leaving the session early) will be considered an instance of professional misconduct equivalent to academic dishonesty (e.g., cheating).
 This is considered a serious situation and may result in dismissal from the college.
 See MSUCOM policy regarding academic dishonesty and professionalism. - For any Zoom events, students MUST log into Zoom using their MSU credentials.
 This is how we verify attendance as well as manage break-out rooms.
 Failure to log in appropriately will result in being counted absent from the session.